Biggar Youth Project

 ______ Details

-The actual in-use performance of the facility was simulated using Dynamic Simaultion Modelling (DSM) and data from historic energy bills.
+The actual in-use performance of the facility was simulated using Dynamic Simulation Modelling (DSM) and data from historic energy bills.
+Numerous improvement options were assessed within the modelling to understand impact and value for money.

-The analysis was conducted based on the Chartered Institution of Building Services Engineers (CIBSE) Technical Memorandum 54 (TM54) methodology to accurately predict the operational energy perforamcne of the building, using Digital Twin modelling software.
+An analysis was conducted based on the Chartered Institution of Building Services Engineers (CIBSE) Technical Memorandum 54 (TM54) methodology to accurately predict the operational energy performance of the building, using Digital Twin modelling software.
+The outcome of Carbon Futures’ analysis informed the final design which included enhanced wall, floor and roof insulation, Solar PV panels, Air source heat pump, Mechanical Ventilation with Heat Recovery (MVHR), new double-glazed windows and roof lights and a lobby area to reduce draughts.
+The building is expected to achieve an EPC A Rating.

 ______ Awards